solendprotocol/public/README.md

 #### Values are weird on devnet

-Partner rewards for liquidity mining have limited support and this SDK has limited support in devnet.
+Partner rewards and liquidity mining are not present on devnet.